-Lee, Eleanor, Pat and Larry.
-Now tell you when they first heard about the Stonewall Rebellion, and what they thought of it, you will find out what gay and lesbian pride means to them and how they will celebrate their pride this year.
+Eleanor, Pat and Larry.
+Now tell you when they first heard about the Stonewall Rebellion, and what they thought of it, you will find out what gay and lesbian pride means to them, and how they will celebrate their pride this year.
+Well,

-Well, I was not aware of it at the time.
+I was not aware of it at the time.
 Of course.
-I when I first heard about it probably was when I began to deal with leaving East Lansing, Michigan where I had gone after I graduated from University of Alabama.
-And probably, I really can't remember exactly which troubles me because it's such a profound moment, but I wouldn't have remembered it.
-Like, I remember the day that Kennedy was shot because I knew where I was.
-And when I wasn't aware of all this enough at that time to remember what it was exactly the spot.
+I when I first heard about it probably was when I began to deal with leaving East Lansing, Michigan where I had gone after graduate from University of Alabama.
+And probably I really can't remember exactly which troubles me because it's such a profound moment, but I wouldn't have remembered it.
+Like I remember the day that Kennedy was shot because I knew where I was.
+And when I wasn't aware of all this stuff at that time to him Number one, it was exactly the spot.
 But in 1977, I would say I began to hear about it.
-But in 78, when I arrived in Houston, and saw the likes of you and others, at the Astro Hall, in town meeting one, I certainly knew them.
-Well, I think it's, I think it's a glorious moment for all liberated people.
-And a special moment for gays and lesbians.
-It's the thing I look forward to most each year, I always wanted to pray to be bigger and better I want the mainstream businesses to enter floats and I weigh myself to death all year long, but I finally got good and to focus and talk them into it and work with Academy and talk them into it and, and always been so busy with other projects, I never get to go and help Gay Pride Week.
+But in 78 when I arrived in Houston, and saw the likes of you and others, at the Astro Hall, meeting one, I started to think, Well, I think it's, I think it's a glorious moment for all liberated people.
+A special moment for gays and lesbians.
+It's the thing I look forward to most each year, I always want to pray to be bigger and better I want the mainstream businesses to enter floats and I weigh myself to death all year long.
+But I finally got to go down to Foley's and talk them into it and work with Academy and tuck them into it and, and I always am so busy with other projects, I never get to go and help Gay Pride Week.
 Do that.
-Also better this year, of course, by being at the parade and and thinking back when I wear the mask, and the first one, and how far I've come.
+Also, by this year, of course, by being at the parade and, and thinking back when I'll wear the mask, and the first one, and how far I've come.
 And I think also how far we still have to go.

 I heard about the Stonewall Rebellion about two years ago, shortly after I came up.
-From what I've heard about it when I've you know, heard about it from other people, they had good reason to ride in the streets and write on Lesbian and Gay Pride means means my own personal pride.
-Since I am a lesbian and proud to be one.
-I feel like there's a lot of work to be done for us to have to have the the real recognition that we should have as citizens of this world.
-I will be celebrating Pride week are we started celebrating by going to the the dinner last Saturday that you awards dinner, I will be marching in the parade.
+From what I've heard about it, when I've, you know, heard about it from other people they had good reason to ride in the streets and right hand are lesbian and gay pride means means my own personal pride, since I am a lesbian, and proud to be one.
+I feel like there's a lot of work to be done for us to have to have the real recognition that we should have as citizens of this world.
+I will be celebrating Pride Week, how we started celebrating by going to the the dinner, Last Saturday, the awards dinner, I will be marching in the parade.
 And this will be the second year of march in the parade.
 And it'll be the third year I knew there was a parade.
+Well,